Budgeting

 The Worst Months to Buy a TV

-June and July are the worst months to buy a TV.
-New models come out in January.
-So, the early months of the year are the best times to find deals on previous year models.
+June and July represent the worst months for TV shopping.
+Manufacturers release new models in January, making the year’s early months ideal for finding deals on previous year models.

 Smart TV in Studio Apartment